Table of Contents

 Other duties include:

-Most FVMA analysts work in offices.
+Most financial modeling & valuation analysts, and most nearly every financial professional, works in offices.
 Many will work in the financial districts of large and medium-sized cities.
 Virtually all positions are full-time and the work is demanding.
-Many analysts work in excess of 40 hours per week.
+Many analysts work in excess of 40 hours per week, especially when they are looking for career advancement or gaining financial analyst training experience.

 Requirements to Become a Certified Financial Modeling & Valuation Analyst

-A bachelor’s degree is necessary to take the Certified FMVA exam.
+A bachelor’s degree is necessary to take the Certified financial modeling/valuation analyst exam and months of study of the material may also be required depending on how comfortable you are with the information.
 Suitable majors include finance, accounting, economics, statistics, or mathematics.
-Many companies want candidates with up to three years’ of business experience.
-An FMVA certification can boost the careers of those candidates who lack the relevant business experience.
+Many companies want candidates with up to three years’ of business experience and a financial analyst certification can boost the careers of those candidates who lack the relevant business experience.

 All courses are available online and candidates can complete coursework on their own time.
 There is only one level to the Certified FMVA exam.
 The courses are a combination of theory and practice.